Chrisdoan9/stroke-prediction-web-app/README.md

 # Stroke Prediction Web App
 This repository contains a Shiny web application that uses logistic regression to predict stroke risk based on patient features.
 The project was developed as part of the Data Science II course in my master’s program.
+Try the app here: https://chris-doan.shinyapps.io/stroke_prediction_app/